cipherstash/cipherstash-dynamodb/README.md

 ### Step 3 - Create a dataset and client key

-To use CipherStash for DynamoDB, you must create a dataset and a client key.
+To use CipherStash for DynamoDB, first create a dataset and a client key.

 1. [Create a dataset](https://cipherstash.com/docs/how-to/creating-datasets)
 2. [Create a client key](https://cipherstash.com/docs/how-to/creating-clients)